jonknightfr/AM-treetool/README.md

 ## Description:
 A shell script which will export an AM authentication tree to standard output and re-import from standard input (optionally renaming the tree).
+Requires jq and uuidgen to be installed and available.

 ## Usage:
 % amtree.sh ( -i treename | -e treename ) -h AM-host-URL -u AM-admin -p AM-admin-password